 Thank you so much for sharing, Sarena!

 Isn’t that so smart?
-Sarena told me that, “if the cost were the same to set up a styled shoot, I would actually still prefer to feature the photos from my real brides!”
+Sarena told me, “if the cost were the same to set up a styled shoot, I would actually still prefer to feature the photos from my real brides!”

 Would this work for your products?
 If your product doesn’t make sense for a wedding, how about baby, family, or pet photography?
 Birthday parties?
 Anniversaries?
 Who is your dream customer, when is she or he using your product, and does that spark any collaboration ideas of your own?